yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS student guide - Migrating SQL databases to Azure.md

 ### Customer needs

 1. We want to migrate all our gaming services infrastructure into the cloud, using PaaS services where possible.
-We would like to know if this can be accomplished in a three month time period to avoid renewing our equipment rental contract.
+We would like to know if this can be accomplished in a three-month time period to avoid renewing our equipment rental contract.

 2. In addition to our gaming services, we would like to migrate our existing data warehouse to Azure to take advantage of the ability to scale out along with some new SQL features available there.
 As part of this request, we would like know more about: